isaacarvalho7/t-DMRG/README.md

 # Time-dependent DMRG (t-DMRG)

-This code describes the one dimensional extend Hubbard model (EHM) within equilibrium and non-equilibrium behavior.
+This code describes the one dimensional extend Hubbard model (EHM) at the equilibrium and non-equilibrium behaviors.
 We use Density Renormalization Group (DMRG)[1] within tensor networks [2] and its temporal extension, namely time-dependent DRMG (tDMRG).
 The code evaluates the correlations functions and local densities for spin e charger, entanglement entropy for bipartite system, fidelity between ground and evolved state, energy quench and energy variance error.